raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_2.md

 [[[rpi-install-software]]]

-### Additional Resources
+### Additional notes

 - Weather Underground registration is only open to people 13 years and older.
-If you're under 13 years old you will need someone older to register on your behalf.
+If you're under 13 years old, you will need someone older to register on your behalf.